 eCoin Device Kit $21 |

-Dr. Abigail Davenport is an urogynecology specialist.
-Her average rating from her patients is 5.0 stars (out of 5).
-Clinical interests for Dr. Davenport include rectocele (posterior prolapse), uterine prolapse, and cystocele (bladder prolapse).
-She usually honors Blue California, Coventry, and Coventry Health Care Plans, in addition to other insurance carriers.
-Dr. Davenport attended medical school at Florida Atlantic University.
+Dr. Abigail Davenport is a specialist in urogynecology.
+Dr. Davenport's clinical interests include menopause, uterine prolapse, and cystocele (bladder prolapse).
+On average, patients gave her a rating of 5.0 stars (out of 5).
+She seems to be an in-network provider for Anthem, Blue California, and Coventry, as well as other insurance carriers.
+She is a graduate of Florida Atlantic University.
 Her medical residency was performed at a hospital affiliated with Case Western Reserve University.
-She is professionally affiliated with MedStar Georgetown University Hospital, MedStar Southern Maryland Hospital Center, and MedStar Washington Hospital Center.
-Her practice in Bel Air, MD is open to new patients as reported by Doctor.com.
+Dr. Davenport is affiliated with MedStar Georgetown University Hospital, MedStar Southern Maryland Hospital Center, and MedStar Washington Hospital Center.
+She has an open panel in Bel Air, MD according to Doctor.com.